 Advance notice required: 3 months minimum

-The facility maintains semi-automatic winding machines used to wind coils on circular support tubes and can be used to make unique coils.
-Coils wound with NbTi 0.33 mm strand or 1.0 mm 6-around-1 cable.
-Coil range in diameter from 25 mm to 250 mm, in length from 25 mm to 3.5 m.
+The facility maintains semi-automatic winding machines used to wind coils on cylindrical support tubes and can be used to make unique coils.
+Coils can be wound with NbTi 0.33 mm strand or 1.0 mm 6-around-1 cable.
+Coils range in diameter from 25 mm to 250 mm, and in length from 25 mm to 3.5 m.
 Coil designs can be cosθ or solenoid.
 Multiple layers can be wound.
 The facility includes machines for overwrapping coils for support against Lorentz forces.
 Intermediate term: facility will be able to wind heavier conductor.

 To gain access, contact the Head of the Superconducting Magnet Division at the number above.
 The fee is determined by the cost of production.

 Availability: There are two machines.

 During the next five years, one of the machines is likely to